malloc47/malloc47.github.com/_posts/2012-03-20-flirtin-with-the-front-end.md

 - [Github][3] can handle more traffic than the shared hosting I was using previously.
 - A Jekyll deploy on github can't use external plugins.
-Which is, by most accounts, a downside, but it forces me to find frontend solutions for what I want rather than turning to the backend for everything.
+Which is, by most accounts, a downside, but it forces me to find front-end solutions for what I want rather than turning to the back end for everything.
 - I wanted to build everything from scratch.
 The limited [Liquid][4] DSL used by Jekyll is leaner than full-blown `PHP`, and more